kitsuiwebster/palma-project/README.md

 If you use this dataset in your research, please cite:

 ```
-PalmTraits 1.0: A global database of palm functional traits, based on PalmTraits 1.0 and enhanced with GBIF,
+Palma-1.0: A global database of palm functional traits, based on PalmTraits 1.0 and enhanced with GBIF,
 iNaturalist and POWO data (2025).
 Encyclopedia of Palms Project.
 ```